Introduction

 Traumatic epistaxis

 Epistaxis as a result of trauma is common*.
-In the majority of cases the bleeding will cease with simple measures, including applying firm pinching pressure to the nose just below the bony-cartilagenous junction.
+In the majority of cases the bleeding will cease with simple measures, including applying firm pinching pressure onto the cartilaginous aspect of the nose.

 Unless the injury is complicated by co-existing facial fractures, any epistaxis that does not resolve with these initial measures can be treated as per usual management steps (discussed here).

-*Epistaxis from trauma usually originates from the ethmoidal arteries (anterior primarily), therefore often are more likely to require operative intervention
+*Epistaxis from major trauma usually originates from the ethmoidal arteries (anterior primarily), therefore often are more likely to require operative intervention.

 Complications

-Whilst the majority of nasal trauma is uncomplicated, complications can occur:
+Whilst the majority of nasal trauma is uncomplicated such as obstructed nasal airflow, or minor deformity to the nose, complications can occur:

 *95% of cases will seal spontaneously within 2 weeks, however if CSF rhinorrhoea persists, surgical management may be required